 Grammar Lessons in Mini-Booklets

-After creating many supplementary materials as handouts for our face-to-face classes over the years, The Boston School’s owner has decided to make her work available online in the form of mini-booklets.
+After creating many supplementary materials as handouts for our face-to-face classes over the years, The Boston School’s founder Rose has decided to make her work available online in the form of mini-booklets.

 What will be different about them?

 These mini-booklets will cover one main grammar point at a time.
 So, for example, rather than offering 10 advanced level grammar topics in one mini-booklet, we will thoroughly cover only one grammar point from beginning to end.
 Chapters will be divided into levels (A1 to B2 for example) and learners can work gradually from the foundation upwards.

 Before you get started on a particular grammar point, we encourage learners to first take a “Spot the Mistakes”quiz to find out where learning gaps, if any, need to be filled in.
 The first one: Spot the Mistakes: Present Tenses is now ready.